mcgnly/DeveloperDocumentation/Python/Introduction.md

     	pip install git+https://github.com/relayr/python-sdk

-2. You may use the following to install the package from the [Python Package Index](https://pypi.python.org/pypi/relayr/)
+2. You can use the following to install the package from the [Python Package Index](https://pypi.python.org/pypi/relayr/)

 		pip install relayr